Adding Children’s Names to Your Property

 Our Estate Planning Attorney Can Help

 For those seeking help from their children, there are better ways a parent can get assistance with their finances without exposing their assets to unnecessary risk.
-The easiest was is perhaps through the execution of a carefully drafted power of attorney.
+The easiest way is perhaps through the execution of a carefully drafted financial power of attorney.
 With a Power of attorney, your children can assist you with bills, investments, taxes, and the like, but they are not given any ownership of your property.
 Meaning, their creditors cannot take your property!

 Another alternative would be the use of a Trust.
-A Trust can give added protection and oversight.
+Using a Revocable Trust can give added protection and oversight.
 Unlike a power of attorney, it also survives death allowing for the seamless transfer of control and assets from one generation to the next.
 Perhaps most important, using a will, Trust, or Lady Bird Deed may save your children thousands of dollars in taxes.
-Whether a power of attorney or a trust, experienced estate planning attorneys can help you prepare a solution that best fits your needs without the risk of losing your property.
+Whether a power of attorney or a trust, an experienced estate planning attorney can help you prepare a solution that best fits your needs without the risk of losing your property.

 Experience attorneys can help you with your estate planning needs, giving you the peace of mind that comes from knowing your final wishes will be honored.
 At Atlas Law, PLC our Michigan Lawyer serves Detroit, Ann Arbor, including Plymouth, Livonia, Northville, Novi, Canton, and Farmington Hills.
 Contact us today!

 We offer free consultations.
 Call today (248) 773-5555